 Phylum: Basidiomycota.
 Class: Agaricomycetes.
 Order: Boletales.
 Family: Suillaceae

 Weeping Boletes (Suillus granulatus) are common mushrooms in the Pine forests near Gawler.
-They’re not as common around here as the closely related and very similar looking Slippery Jack (Suillus luteus) with which they’re often confused.
+They’re closely related to the very similar looking Slippery Jack (Suillus luteus) with which they’re often confused.

-Weeping Boletes seem to be slightly smaller and less common than their cousin but can be found under Pine needles and distinguished straight away by the slippery coating on their cap.
-The ones I’ve seen also seem to have a light brown cap.
+Weeping Boletes can be found under with their cousins, Slippery Jacks on the floor of Pine forests and, like Slippery Jacks, can be distinguished straight away by the slippery coating on their cap.
 All Boletes have a spongy material rather than gills beneath the cap which houses the spores.
 The name ‘Weeping Bolete’ comes from the fact that they commonly weep a clear or milky liquid from the sponge layer.
-This dries on the stem to form the granules that give rise to it’s species name ‘granulatus‘.
+This dries on the stem to form the granules that give rise to their species name ‘granulatus‘.

 Boletes need to have the outer layer of the cap to be removed before cooking.
 Fortunately, this is easy to do as it comes away quite easily.
 Removing this and the spongy layer beneath the cap improves the taste of cooked Boletes too but lots of folks don’t do this because only a little mushroom meat is left after processing.